 The Beacon’s House System is used to encourage hard work, good manners and resilience through healthy competition.
 Boys are placed in one of four houses in Year 3, with siblings joining the same house.
 The four houses are named after lighthouses – Cromer, Eddystone, Portland and Trinity.
 There are inter-house competitions in sports, debating, Design & Technology and general knowledge.
 The winning house members enjoy a house treat at the end of term, such as a pool party or film night.
 The houses are led by Year 8 boys and a House Master.
 House Assemblies take place every fortnight and involve team-building activities such as treasure hunts, quizzes and charity events.

 The School Council comprises representatives from each class who are chosen to represent the views of the boys.
 The School Council enables boys to raise issues and concerns and to suggest ideas for making improvements to our School, environment and local community.
 The boys take part in half-termly meetings, where they hold discussions and bring along their forms’ suggestion boxes.

-By teaching mindfulness from Reception upwards, we are helping our boys to build a sense of self-awareness through paying attention to the present moment.
-Allowing a few minutes every day to experience and connect with how they feel, in a non-judgemental way, enables them to slow down and self-regulate their emotions.
+We also run a Mindfulness After-School Club for Year 1 and Year 2 boys, which focusses on paying attention to the present moment.
+Allowing our boys to experience and connect with how they feel, in a non-judgemental way, enabling them to slow down and self-regulate their emotions.
 Learning this invaluable life skill from a young age helps them manage the ever-increasing pace of life as they grow and develop.